Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-linux.rst

             .. figure:: /_static/images/cifs/cifs-mint1.png
                 :width: 60%

-            - You may rename the "Share", if you prefer - **remember this name**, you will need it later in your Start9 server's web UI.
-In this example, we call it ``backup-share``.
+            - You may rename the "Share", if you prefer - **remember this name**, you will need it later in the StartOS dashboard.
+In this example, we call it ``backup-share``

             - (Optional) Create a description in the "Comment" section